Dynamics

 Digital Manifestation:

-Communities coordinate mass exodus from mainstream platforms to alternative platforms with different moderation policies or ideological alignment
+Communities coordinate mass departures from platforms to alternative platforms with different moderation policies or community focus areas

 Key Characteristics: